 Each year, GAO receives hundreds of requests for international visitors to come to the agency to learn more about its mission, organization, and work.
 GAO values these visits as an important opportunity to build professional networks, share knowledge, and strengthen the capacity of Supreme Audit Institutions (GAO’s direct counterpart in other countries).
-Because of the agency’s limited resources, GAO is unable to accept all visits.
+However, due to the agency’s limited resources, GAO is unable to accept all visits.

-To be accepted, requests must relate to the scope of GAO's work.
+To be considered for a visit, requests must relate to the scope of GAO's work.
 In addition, GAO prioritizes visit requests accordingly:

-- Visitors are from a national or central-level ministry and have subject matter expertise/knowledge of work relevant to GAO’s work or mission.
+Visitors from a national or central-level ministry and have subject matter expertise/knowledge of work relevant to GAO’s work or mission.

-- Visitors are from a non-governmental organization and have subject matter expertise/knowledge of work relevant to GAO’s work or mission.
+Visitors from a non-governmental organization and have subject matter expertise/knowledge of work relevant to GAO’s work or mission.

 Requests that are frequently declined include the following:

-- Visitors are interested in topics outside GAO’s scope of work.
+Visitors interested in topics outside GAO’s scope of work.

-- Visitors are from foreign countries’ state or local governments (i.e. not at the federal level).
+Visitors from foreign countries’ state or local governments (i.e. not at the federal level).

-- Visitors are from foreign countries’ private research firms or businesses.
+Visitors from foreign countries’ private research firms or businesses.

-- Visitors are international students at U.S. universities.
+Visitors who are current international students at U.S. universities.

 If you are interested in visiting GAO, please submit the International Visitors Program form (PDF—right click and choose "Save Link As" or "Save Target As" to download) no later than three weeks prior to the date of your requested visit.
 GAO’s Office of Strategic Planning and External Liaison will contact you to discuss your request.